christophergraham/home-assistant/devices/ph_sensor/README.md

 ## PH Sensor
-I am using the DF Robot PH Sensor https://www.dfrobot.com/product-1782.html , cheaper alternatives are available on aliexpress but in testing have not been as reliable or long lasting
+DF Robot PH Sensor https://www.dfrobot.com/product-1782.html , cheaper alternatives are available on aliexpress but in testing have not been as reliable or long lasting

 ## Power Supply